severikasurinen/mobilepay-graph/README.md

 2. Set the date range in the options.
 3. Download an .xlsx file from MobilePay to the same folder and rename the file as "mp.xlsx".
 4. Run the script in MATLAB.
+5. Plots can be found in the same folder in the files "mp_payments.png", "mp_participants.png", and "mp_expected_value.png".
-5. Save the plots as .png files, take a screenshot of the sponsor table, and crop it.
+6. Take a screenshot of the sponsor table, and crop it.
-6. Profit.
+7. Profit.